 Although fruit and veg juices contain natural sugars, they tend to be extremely low in fat so will help you lose weight.
 There is even some evidence that fresh juice can help fight cancer and other diseases.

-Who are juice diets good for?People who want to lose weight quickly.
-People who want to detoxify their systems or wean themselves off drinking too much caffeine or alcohol.
+Who are juice diets good for?People who want to lose weight quickly find that juicing, although possibly extreme, can have dramatic effects on their weight loss.
+It's also good for people looking to get a lot of nutrients into their system in one go, or people who want to detoxify their systems or wean themselves off drinking too much caffeine or alcohol.

 Alternatively, if you don't have the time or money to make your own juices, you can buy them from supermarkets or health food shops.
 Look for freshly-squeezed juices with no added salt or sugar.
 Decent brands of vegetable juice include V8 and Biotta.